zvrba/SortingNetworks/README.md

 # Sorting networks

 Playground for exploring implementation techniques for sorting networks.
-These can sort smaller arrays much faster than `Array.Sort()`; see [benchmarks](#benchmarks) below.
+These can sort small arrays much faster than `Array.Sort()`; see [benchmarks](#benchmarks) below.

 # Project structure